-Figure 314 - Login Options Window
+Figure 308 - Login Options Window

 Setting Description Allow Manual Login fallback When enabled, the user is prompted to log in manually after a failed card/badge login attempt, if allowed.
 Card/Badge Login must be enabled in Login Methods Allowed.
 Allow Card registration at terminal When enabled, the user can enroll a card/badge at the thin client terminal.
-Assignment of unknown badge at terminal during user login can be disabled via this function.
+Assignment of unknown badge at terminal during user login was added in version 12.00.00 and can be disabled via this function.